 Start with your top 5 dishes

-- Update your system with the correct numbers
+- Update your calculations with verified data

 How do you prevent input errors? (step by step)